Kunming Yunnan, China Travel Guide

 Direct flights from outside Asia have limits.
 Most international travelers will connect through major hubs within China (e.g., Beijing, Shanghai) or major Asian hubs (e.g., Bangkok, Singapore).

-Self-driving in China as a tourist is impractical.
+Self-driving in China as a visitor is impractical.
 An International Driving Permit (IDP) is not recognized.
 Rely on public transportation, taxis, or hired drivers.
 Road conditions within Kunming and inter-city highways are generally good, though traffic can be chaotic.